大腦醫學中心

 To establish a marker of normative variability over half a year, we computed metrics of measurement variability using the Day2Day dataset23, which provided both whole-brain T1 and high-resolution T2 MTL scans.
 For each region, j, of the Schaefer parcellation, we assessed across-session variability, ε, as

-Where ts is the morphometric measurement of a parcel for session s and is the mean of t across sessions55,79.
+is the mean of t across sessions55,79.
 Thus, we defined variability as the mean absolute percent difference between each individual and the mean across sessions.
 Across-session variability estimates for all 400 regions were then averaged across eight participants, and a global measure of cortical GMV variability was computed by averaging across the 400 regions.
 This approach was repeated independently for the T2 hippocampal scans, wherein we computed across-session variability for each parcel of the ASHS parcellation scheme (n = 7 bilateral subfields).
 However, it is important to note that raw subfield values (that is, no manual retouching) were used for Day2Day variability assessments and should be interpreted with caution.
 Finally, to better compare against our own data, we repeated this approach using our participant’s first two baseline scans (that is, preconception) to derive within-participant variability estimates.

 Benchmarking our data in this way allows us to capture the degree of change expected due to factors such as image processing and instrumentation variability or other day-to-day changes that could potentially modulate brain size and shape (see ref.
 80 for review).
 The percent change observed over pregnancy (baseline versus 36 weeks gestation) far exceeds the expected variability estimated using both the Day2Day dataset (Supplementary Fig. 11) and our within-participant control data.
 This was quantified by dividing the observed percent change in GMV metrics (baseline versus 36 weeks) by the global measure of GMV percent variability of each control group (that is, Day2Day, within-participant control), independently for cortex and subcortex.